soverenio/docs/docs/integration/api/object-api.md

 Between any two chosen `assets`, there can be two `data flows` — one in each direction (from one `asset` to the other and vice versa).
 A single `data flow` can encompass multiple `data streams`.

-Please refer to the [Soveren Object API](../ref/) for a detailed description of each object structure available through the APIs.
+For a comprehensive description of each object structure available through the APIs, please refer to the [Soveren Object API](../ref/).